davner/31daysofgrief.github.io/_posts/2024-10-02-day-2-the-edge-of-gargantua.md

 ---
 layout: post
-title:  "The Edge of Gargantua"
+title:  "Day 2: The Edge of Gargantua"
 date:   2024-10-02 01:17:00 -0700
 ---